adahera222/LD32-7/README.md

 	ISSUES
-	 - Explosions should occur at center of object.
-Center object positions.
 	 - Explosions should probably add the size of the object to the power.
 	 - Explosive power should diminish with distance.
 	 - Dying objects should should burn if they are slightly negative health.